-- The EOC will be administered only at the times established by the state assessment calendar. - The score necessary to earn credit will be determined by the state and applied in all situations. - Only credit (no grade) will be earned by meeting the passing score on the EOC. - For the April testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by school counselor no later than February 1. - For the July testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by school counselor no later than May 1. - For the September testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by the school counselor no later than July 1. - For the December/January testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by school counselor no later than October 1. - As part of the Mastery Exam Request, students will be required to supply evidence that they are prepared to sit for the EOC or that there is reasonable justification for the
+- The EOC will be administered only at the times established by the state assessment calendar. - The score necessary to earn credit will be determined by the state and applied in all situations. - Only credit (no grade) will be earned by meeting the passing score on the EOC. - For the April testing date, the Mastery Exam Request Form (Appendix D)

+- For the July testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by school counselor no later than May 1. - For the September testing date, the Mastery Exam Request Form (Appendix D) must be completed and received by the school counselor no later than July 1. - For the December/January testing date, the Mastery Exam Request Form (Appendix D)\ must be completed and received by school counselor no later than October 1.

-- request.
-This evidence includes but is not limited to previous FCAT scores and grade in the most recent math or science course taken. - If a student takes the EOC and does not earn credit, the student will not be eligible to apply for further CAP testing for the same course until additional preparation has been documented and evaluated.
+• As part of the Mastery Exam Request, students will be required to supply evidence that they are prepared to sit for the EOC or that there is reasonable justification for the request.
+This evidence includes but is not limited to previous FCAT state standard assessment scores and grade in the most recent math or science course taken.

+• If a student takes the EOC and does not earn credit, the student will not be eligible to apply for further CAP testing for the same course until additional preparation has been documented and evaluated.